ravisharda/flinkconnectors-docs/part1_TOC.md

  ### Configuring TLS and Credentials on the Client Side

- After enabling and configuring TLS and auth on the server-side services, its time to update the clients, so that the they can establish TLS connections with the servers and are allowed access.
+ After enabling and

+ and auth on the server-side services, its time to update the clients, so that the they can establish TLS connections with the servers and are allowed access.

  For TLS, establish trust for the servers' certificates on the client side using one of the following ways: